Chesterfield Township, New Jersey: Transportation

 As of May 2010, the township had a total of 58.79 mi of roadways, of which 38.50 mi were maintained by the municipality, 18.17 mi by Burlington County and 2.12 mi by the New Jersey Turnpike Authority.

 Major county roads that pass through include Route 528, Route 537 and Route 545.

 The New Jersey Turnpike (Interstate 95) passes through the northwestern part of the township, entering on the western border with Bordentown Township and continuing for approximately 2.1 mi into Hamilton Township in Mercer County.
 The nearest interchange is Exit 7 in neighboring Bordentown Township.

-From 2004 when plans were announced until its completion in early November 2014, the Turnpike was widened along a 35 mi stretch between Interchange 6 in Mansfield Township to Interchange 9 in East Brunswick Township in Middlesex County.
+From 2004 when plans were announced until its completion in early November 2014, the Turnpike was widened along a 35 mi stretch between Interchange 6 in Mansfield Township to Interchange 9 in East Brunswick in Middlesex County.
 Two new carriageways (to accommodate the outer roadways, or truck lanes) were built from Interchange 6 to Interchange 8A in Monroe Township, Middlesex County, and an additional lane on the existing outer roadways was added as well between Interchanges 8A and 9, bringing the roadway up to 12 lanes of traffic in a 3-3-3-3 "dual-dual" configuration of separate truck and car lanes in each direction.

 There is no public transportation provided in the township.
-However, in neighboring Bordentown, the RiverLINE provides service to Camden and Trenton.
+In neighboring Bordentown, the RiverLINE provides service to Camden and Trenton.
 NJ Transit provides service on the Northeast Corridor Line to Penn Station New York in nearby Hamilton Township, where many township residents commute for work.